 - orbital sander

-I wanted to use materials that I had on hand, so I ripped down these pieces of cedar on my table saw.
-However, the great part about this simple build is that it uses common stock found at the store.
+I wanted to use materials that I had on hand, so I ripped down these wooden planks of cedar on my table saw.
+However, the great part about this simple build is that it uses common board dimensions found at the store.
 This would even be one of the many perfect scrap wood projects to use what you have on hand!

 I ran all of my pieces through my planer just to clean them up a bit.
 Being that they were cedar and a little rough on a few sides, doing this saved me a ton of sanding time.
 You could skip this step if you bought the lumber off the shelf and it doesn’t need much sanding.